Andy-Not/groop/README.md

 Here're some of the project's best features:

-*   Keep track of your projects
+*   Keep track of your projects.
+*   Manage your team.
+*   Track your progress.

 <h2>Installation Steps:</h2>